 “Use of hiring methods with increased predictive validity leads to substantial increases in employee performance as measured in percentage increases in output, increased monetary value of output, and increased learning of job-related skills” (Hunter, Schmidt, & Judiesch, 1990).

-Most conventional workplace assessments focus on one of two broad constructs—aptitude or personality.
-These assessments examine factors like literacy, numeracy, role-specific competencies, leadership traits, and cultural fit, and are generally delivered through interviews, multiple choice tests, or likert-style surveys.
-Emotional intelligence is also sometimes measured, but thus far, is not producing results that can complete with aptitude tests (Zeidner, Matthews, & Roberts, 2004).
+Most conventional workplace assessments measure either ability(knowledge & skill) or perspective (opinion or perception).
+These assessments examine factors like literacy, numeracy, role-specific competencies, leadership traits, personality, and cultural fit, and are generally delivered through interviews, multiple choice tests, or likert-style surveys.

 Personality tests come in a distant second.
 In their meta-analysis of the literature, Teft, Jackson, and Rothstein (1991) reported an overall relation between personality and job performance of .24 (with conscientiousness as the best predictor by a wide margin).
 Translated, this means that only about 6% of job performance is predicted by personality traits.
 These numbers do not appear to have been challenged in more recent research (Johnson, 2001).